Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 This repository contains the deliverables for this project, including
 - src:
   - the RDF data,
-  - the SPARQL queries written for the project along with,
-  - the returns of those SPARQL queries,
+  - the SPARQL queries written for the project along with the returns of those SPARQL queries,
+  - supplementary files according to the Fraunhofer IWM workflow (**Link needed*) such as
+    - process graphs that visualize the overall structure of the individual RDF data sets
+    - excel templates used to fill graph templates with data
 - doc:
   - the final report,
-  - an supporting set of presentation slides.
+  - a supporting set of presentation slides.

 ## Ressources
 Other ressources used in the project include: